wgrodzicki/math-or-words/README.md

 - _Timed events_.
 I wanted to implement a slight "suspension" when the game was over and first thought of a simple timer.
 But then I found out about async methods and tasks, so I finally opted for a Delay() method without stopping the whole app, which was a good solution to the problem.

 - _App deployment_.
-I have some previous experience with WPF, which allows to build and deploy straightaway from Visual Studio.
+I have some previous experience with WinForms, which allows to build and deploy straightaway from Visual Studio.
 In MAUI, however, it didn't work this way and I had to manually disable default packaging to be able to deploy and run the final app on my machine without any additional actions.

 ## **Credits**